-In a unique holistic approach, the Munich Quantum Valley follows a "full-stack" quantum-computer model implementing cutting edge research results of quantum information science.
-Multidisciplinary consortia developing all layers, from hard- and software up to applications, create maximum synergy.
+In a unique holistic approach, Munich Quantum Valley follows a "full-stack" quantum-computer model implementing cutting edge research results of quantum information science.
+Multidisciplinary consortia developing all layers of a quantum computer, from hard- and software up to applications, create maximum synergy.

 The hardware-layer of quantum computers is given by a platform which provides qubits and gates to create superpositions and entangled states necessary for the quantum advantage over classical computers.
 Different realizations of qubit systems each have their distinct advantages and might be better suited for specific applications.
-For this reason, MQV consortia span three of the most promising technology platforms: the Superconducting Qubit Quantum Computer (SQQC) consortium deals with qubits based on superconducting circuits, while the Trapped-Atom Quantum Computer (TAQC) consortium implements platforms with trapped neutral-atoms as well as ions.
+For this reason, MQV consortia span three of the most promising technology platforms: the Superconducting Qubit Quantum Computer (SQQC) consortium deals with qubits based on superconducting circuits, while the Trapped-Atom Quantum Computer (TAQC) consortium implements a platform with trapped neutral-atoms.
+In addition, a platform based on trapped ions will be investigated within MQV.
 The Hardware Adapted Theory (HAT) consortium supports the experimental efforts by providing strategies to optimize the performance of all three technology platforms.